Anxiety Feeling Numb Emotionally

 This article explains the relationship between feeling emotionally numb and anxiety.

 - Feeling numb, as if you have no emotions.

-- It feels like your emotions are numb, muted, flat, and empty.
+- Your emotions are flat, muted, and empty.

 - You feel emotionless.

-- It feels like you don’t care about anything, even the things you used to care about.
+- You don’t care about anything, even the things you used to care about.

-- It feels like you don’t care about the things you know you should care about.
+- You don’t care about the things you know you should care about.

 - You feel disconnected from your emotions.

 - You feel disconnected from your emotional self.

 Feeling numb emotionally can occur once in a while and not often, regularly, or all the time.